gchure/phd/docs/src/chapter_07/section_10_generality.md

-## Generalizability of Data Collapse To Other Regulatory Architectures
+## Generalizability of Data Collapse to Other Regulatory Architectures

 In Chapters 2, 3, and 4, we have stated that the input-output function for the fold-change in gene expression can be rewritten in the form of a Fermi